-The K’atl’odeeche First Nation hosts this weekend-long carnival on the Hay River and the Reserve, running from February 28th to March 3rd.
+The K’atl’odeeche First Nation hosts this weekend-long carnival on the Hay River and the Reserve.
 There’s something for everyone to enjoy: youth & adult talent shows; Dene games; dog sled races; youth & adult outdoor activities; raffles; pancake breakfast; raffles; scavenger hunt; arts & crafts vendors; youth & adult dance; Carnival Queen & Princess competition; and much more!
 This annual event is the perfect event to help say goodbye to Winter and welcome the Spring.
 Please visit the K’amba Carnival Facebook page for updates and information at https://www.facebook.com/kambacarnival/

 Polar Pond Hockey